apache/parquet-format/Encodings.md

 Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit packed described above (with the given bit width).

-Using the PLAIN_DICTIONARY enum value is deprecated in the Parquet 2.0 specification.
-Prefer using RLE_DICTIONARY in a data page and PLAIN in a dictionary page for Parquet 2.0+ files.
+Using the PLAIN_DICTIONARY enum value is deprecated.
+Prefer using RLE_DICTIONARY in a data page and PLAIN in a dictionary page for new Parquet files.

 <a name="RLE"></a>
 ### Run Length Encoding / Bit-Packing Hybrid (RLE = 3)